List of prime ministers of Canada

-The prime minister of Canada is an official who serves as the primary minister of the Crown, chair of the Cabinet, and thus head of government of Canada.
-Twenty-three people have served as prime ministers.
+The prime minister of Canada is the official who serves as the primary minister of the Crown, chair of the Cabinet, and thus head of government of Canada.
+Twenty-four people (twenty-three men and one woman) have served as prime minister.
 Officially, the prime minister is appointed by the governor general of Canada, but by constitutional convention, the prime minister must have the confidence of the elected House of Commons.
 Normally, this is the leader of the party caucus with the greatest number of seats in the house.
-But if that leader lacks the support of the majority, the governor general can appoint another leader who has that support or may dissolve parliament and call a new election.
+However, in a minority parliament the leader of an opposition party may be asked to form a government if the incumbent government resigns and the governor general is persuaded that they have the confidence of the House.

 By constitutional convention, a prime minister holds a seat in parliament and, since the early 20th century, this has more specifically meant the House of Commons.

+The 24th and current prime minister is Mark Carney, who assumed office on 14 March 2025.
+There are currently six living former prime ministers.
+The most recent former prime minister to die was Brian Mulroney, on 29 February 2024.

 Model

-The office is not outlined in any of the documents that constitute the written portion of the Constitution of Canada; executive authority is formally vested in the sovereign and exercised on their behalf by the governor general.
+The office is not outlined in any of the documents that constitute the written portion of the Constitution of Canada; executive authority is formally vested in the sovereign and exercised on the sovereign's behalf by the governor general.
 The prime ministership is part of Canada's constitutional convention tradition.
-The office was modelled after that which existed in the United Kingdom at the time.
-John A. Macdonald was commissioned by the Viscount Monck on 24 May 1867, to form the first government of the Canadian Confederation.
+The office was modelled after that which existed in the United Kingdom at the time of Confederation.
+John A. Macdonald was commissioned by the Viscount Monck on 24 May 1867 to form the first government of the Canadian Confederation.
 On 1 July 1867, the first ministry assumed office.